lucasjellema/katacoda-scenarios/introduction-graalvm/step7.md

 `js --polyglot --jvm polyglot.js`{{execute}}

 Please, take this opportunity and modify the source polyglot.js.
 Make it jump through even more hoops.
 Make the polyglot contexts share even more.

+Open the file using good old *vi*:
+`vi /labs/polyglot/polyglot.js`{{execute}}

+Remember: use ESC + q! to leave the file without saving changes, or using ESC + wq to leave with saving your changes.